Veil-Project/veil-project.github.io/collections/_posts/2019-02-14-state-of-veil-network.md

 description: 'In this article we’re going to take a look at the current state of the Veil network.'
 ---

-## Important notice:

-*In May 2019, after this article was originally published, a series of vulnerabilities were discovered in the Zerocoin library which sits at the core of most Zerocoin-based protocol implementations, including Veil’s.*

-*After extensive review, and discussion with the Zerocoin community, the Veil project, along with a number of others, concluded that Zerocoin can not be relied upon to form the anonymity core of the protocol, and at the time of this writing, the project is working to [implement a new core privacy protocol](https://veil-project.com/blog/2019-05-09-state-of-veil/).*

 ## Launch of the world’s most ambitious network

 In January of 2019, we launched Veil, one of the most ambitious and complex blockchain network protocols in existence.

-The Veil launch represented the first step towards our ultimate goal of providing “always-on” anonymity, meaning that in addition to the privacy provided by its Zerocoin implementation, its non-Zerocoin transactions, unlike other networks, are also protected with RingCT.
+The Veil launch represented the first step towards our ultimate goal of providing “always-on” anonymity, meaning that in addition to the privacy provided by its Zerocoin implementation, its non-zerocoin transactions, unlike other networks, are also protected with RingCT.

 ## Current limitations

 In its initial release, however, complete anonymity in Veil is unavailable in two types of transactions.

-1. We had to include support for fully transparent Basecoin transactions to better empower miners and mining pools for our fair-distribution Proof-of-Work mining phase.
+1. We had to include support for fully transparent basecoin transactions to better empower miners and mining pools for our fair-distribution Proof-of-Work mining phase.

-2. Direct conversion to RingCT is not yet able to be done from Zerocoin and Basecoin, requiring CT transactions for certain scenarios.
+2. Direct conversion to RingCT is not yet available from zerocoin and basecoin, requiring CT transactions for certain scenarios.

-Over time, we will remove both Basecoin and CT transactions altogether, achieving our goal of providing “always-on” full anonymity.
+Over time, we will remove both basecoin and CT transactions altogether, achieving our goal of providing “always-on” full anonymity.
 In the meantime, however, it’s important for Veil users to understand the implications of the *current* state of the network.

 ## Summary of the current network transaction types